SimVascular/svFSIplus/README.md

 <h2 id="building_build"> Using Trilinos with svFSIplus</h2>

-By defualt svFSIplus uses custom linear algebra solvers (e.g. GMRES) in a simulation.
+By default svFSIplus uses custom linear algebra solvers (e.g. GMRES) in a simulation.
 It also supports several simple preconditioners.

 svFSIplus can also be built with the linear algebra solvers and preconditioners provided by the [Trilinos](https://trilinos.github.io/) scientific software package.
 Using Trilinos can often reduce the execution time of a simulation.